-Legal Residence of Students • The university applies the definitions and conditions stated here as required by state law in the classification of students as residents or nonresidents for the assessment of fees.
+Legal Residence of Students • The university applies the definitions and conditions stated here as required by state law and the Mississippi Institutions of Higher Learning Board policies and bylaws in the classification of students as residents or nonresidents for the assessment of fees.

 Requests for a review of residency classification should be submitted to the registrar; forms for this purpose are available from the Office of the Registrar.
 To be applicable for a particular semester, such requests must be accompanied by documentation that all residency requirements have been met by the last day to register for that semester.